-That’s just one of the facts about religions in Korea and we’ll be learning more below.
+That’s just one of the facts about these Korean religions, and we’ll be learning more below.
 Hopefully, this topic is both educational and fun for you!

-- 1 What is the traditional religion in South Korea?
+- 1 What are the religions in South Korea?

 - 3 Religion in North Korea